grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 ### Server gRPC streaming

-In server streaming mode, the client sends a single request to the server, which in turn replies with multiple responses.
+In server streaming mode, the client sends a single request to the server, and the server replies with multiple responses.

 The example below demonstrates client streaming.